DETAILED ACTION

 Furthermore, the limitation “such that biofouling is reduced in the water system downstream of the treatment unit” is directed toward an expected result from the practice or use of the claimed invention and is therefore not subject to patentability.
 Where the claimed and prior art products are identical or substantially identical in structure or composition, or are produced by identical or substantially identical processes, a prima facie case of either anticipation or obviousness has been established.
 See MPEP §2112.01(I).

-Claim 2 is rejected under 35 U.S.C.
-103 as being unpatentable over Patrick in view of Shimizu et al (US Patent No. 6303078 B1) hereinafter Shimizu.
+Claims 2 and 29 are rejected under 35 U.S.C.
+103 as being unpatentable over Patrick in view of Katz as applied to claim 1 above, and further in view of Shimizu et al US Patent No. 6303078 B1 (hereinafter Shimizu).

-Regarding Claim 2, Patrick discloses the device for reducing biofouling in a water system of claim 1.
-Patrick does not disclose wherein the permeable fabric structure within the treatment unit has a permeability with a range of 0.1 milliliters of water per second per square centimeter to 100 milliliters of water per second per square centimeter.
+Regarding Claim 2, Patrick in view of Katz does not teach wherein the permeable fabric structure within the treatment unit has a permeability with a range of 0.1 milliliters of water per second per square centimeter to 100 milliliters of water per second per square centimeter.

 However, Shimizu teaches several examples of a thermoplastic resin composition or a fibrous material which may be a fiber of the thermoplastic resin composition, a yarn coated with the thermoplastic resin composition, a rope coated with the thermoplastic resin composition or a woven fabric coated with the thermoplastic resin composition where the thermoplastic resin composition contains an antifouling compound (i.e., permeable fabric structure; Abstract) with examples 2-8 exhibiting water permeability of 27 cm3/cm2*sec, 16 cm3/cm2*sec, 27 cm3/cm2*sec, 27 cm3/cm2*sec, 24 cm3/cm2*sec, 48 cm3/cm2*sec, and 48 cm3/cm2*sec (Table 1) which all fall within the claimed range of 0.1 – 100 mL/cm2*sec.
 The reason this permeability is desired is that the actual properties of water are changed after the membrane if the permeability is less than 15 cm3/cm2*sec and excessively large permeabilities dilute the antifouling agent such that aquatic organisms can begin to attach (Col. 9, Lines 60-67).

 Shimizu is analogous to the claimed invention because it pertains to a fibrous material which contains an antifouling agent (Abstract).
-It would have been obvious to one of ordinary skill in the art to modify the cartridge filter taught by Patrick with the yarn coated with the thermoplastic resin composition taught by Shimizu because the control of permeability to 27 cm3/cm2*sec would prevent the antifouling agent in the yarn from diluting too much and failing to function.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to modify the cartridge filter made obvious by Patrick in view of Katz with the yarn coated with the thermoplastic resin composition taught by Shimizu because the control of permeability to 27 cm3/cm2*sec would prevent the antifouling agent in the yarn from diluting too much and failing to function.

-Regarding Claim 5, Patrick discloses the device for reducing biofouling in a water system of claim 1.
-Patrick does not disclose wherein a dissolved oxygen content of the water entering the reservoir of the treatment unit is higher than a dissolved oxygen content of the conditioned water travelling into the water system.
+Regarding Claim 5, Patrick in view of Katz does not teach wherein a dissolved oxygen content of the water entering the reservoir of the treatment unit is higher than a dissolved oxygen content of the conditioned water travelling into the water system.

 However, Coulter teaches a degasifier (fig. 1, #160) that reduces any dissolved oxygen content by means of a contacting membrane and a vacuum source that facilitates the removal of the dissolved gases from the water (Paragraph 0066) for the purpose of providing ultrapure water (Paragraph 0037).

 Coulter is analogous with the claimed invention because it pertains to a method and system of treating a liquid stream (Abstract).
-It would have been obvious to one of ordinary skill in the art to add the degasifier taught by Coulter to the cartridge filter taught by Patrick to provide ultrapure water to the downstream water system.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to modify the cartridge filter made obvious by Patrick in view of Katz with the degasifier taught by Coulter to provide ultrapure water to the downstream water system.

 Furthermore, the limitation “wherein a dissolved oxygen content of the water entering the reservoir of the treatment unit is higher than a dissolved oxygen content of the conditioned water travelling into the water system” is directed toward materials or articles worked upon by the claimed invention and is therefore not subject to patentability.
 The inclusion of material or article worked upon by a structure being claimed does not impart patentability to the claims (In re Young, 75 F.2d 996, 25 USPQ 69 (CCPA 1935) and thus holds no patentable weight.
 See MPEP §2115.

-Regarding Claim 34, Patrick discloses the device for reducing biofouling in a water system of claim 1.
-Patrick does not disclose wherein a dissolved oxygen content of the water entering the reservoir of the treatment unit is similar to a dissolved oxygen content of the conditioned water travelling into the water system.
+Regarding Claim 34, Patrick in view of Katz does not teach wherein a dissolved oxygen content of the water entering the reservoir of the treatment unit is similar to a dissolved oxygen content of the conditioned water travelling into the water system.

 However, Coulter teaches the systems and methods of reducing or maintaining a contaminant level of a liquid stream (i.e., dissolved oxygen; Paragraph 0003).
 The system contains an oxidizing agent concentration sensor, a source of reducing agent to introduce said reducing agent downstream of the oxidizing agent concentration sensor, and a controller to regulate addition of the reducing agent with respect to the oxidizing agent concentration sensor (Paragraph 0007) for the purpose of providing ultrapure water (Paragraph 0037).
 Through this configuration, the system can output water with a similar dissolved oxygen content to the water entering the reservoir.

-It would have been obvious to one of ordinary skill in the art to add the system containing the oxidizing agent concentration sensor, the source of reducing agent, and the controller taught by Coulter to the cartridge filter taught by Patrick to provide ultrapure water to the downstream water system.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to modify the cartridge filter made obvious by Patrick in view of Katz with the system containing the oxidizing agent concentration sensor, the source of reducing agent, and the controller taught by Coulter to provide ultrapure water to the downstream water system.

 Furthermore, the limitation “wherein a dissolved oxygen content of the water entering the reservoir of the treatment unit is similar to a dissolved oxygen content of the conditioned water travelling into the water system” is directed toward materials or articles worked upon by the claimed invention and is therefore not subject to patentability.
 The inclusion of material or article worked upon by a structure being claimed does not impart patentability to the claims (In re Young, 75 F.2d 996, 25 USPQ 69 (CCPA 1935) and thus holds no patentable weight.
 See MPEP §2115.

-Regarding Claim 6, Patrick discloses the device for reducing biofouling in a water system of claim 1.
-Patrick does not disclose wherein the water system comprises a once-through system.
+Regarding Claim 6, Patrick in view of Katz does not teach wherein the water system comprises a once-through system.

 However, Walker teaches that water distribution systems of various types are common, and that generally these are once-through systems for the purpose of only supplying water when a user demand occurs (Paragraph 0002).

 Walker is analogous to the claimed invention because it pertains to water distribution systems (Paragraph 0001).
-It would have been obvious to one of ordinary skill in the art to add the filter cartridge taught by Patrick to the once-through water system taught by Walker because the system would supply water to users only on demand.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to add the filter cartridge made obvious by Patrick in view of Katz to the once-through water system taught by Walker because the system would supply water to users only on demand.

 The claimed invention is directed to a device for use in a water system; Claim 6 is wholly directed to the water system and has no patentable weight.

-Regarding Claim 8, Patrick discloses the device for reducing biofouling in a water system of claim 1.
-Patrick does not disclose wherein the water system comprises a make-up water circuit of a recirculation system.
+Regarding Claim 8, Patrick in view of Katz does not teach wherein the water system comprises a make-up water circuit of a recirculation system.

 However, Walker teaches a water system with recirculation and without a storage tank (Fig. 2), that instead adds make-up water to replace water consumed at the user facility or facilities which is useful when the application is stationary and water is drawn from an external source such as a domestic water supply (Paragraph 0013).

-It would have been obvious to one of ordinary skill in the art to add the filter cartridge taught by Patrick to the water system with make-up water taught by Walker because the system would connect to a domestic water supply and draw water from there.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to add the filter cartridge made obvious by Patrick in view of Katz to the water system with make-up water taught by Walker because the system would connect to a domestic water supply and draw water from there.

 The claimed invention is directed to a device for use in a water system; Claim 8 is wholly directed to the water system and has no patentable weight.

-Regarding Claim 11, Patrick discloses the device for reducing biofouling in a water system of claim 10.
-Patrick does not disclose wherein the average dwell time is within a range of 1 minute to 6 hours.
+Regarding Claim 11, Patrick in view of Katz does not teach wherein the average dwell time is within a range of 1 minute to 6 hours.

 However, Hughes teaches that some microorganisms, including certain virus strains and protozoan cysts may require contact times of up to 20 minutes and 30 minutes and that prior art utilizes holding tanks to achieve this contact time (Col. 1, Lines 46-55), which falls within the range of 1 minute to 6 hours.

 Hughes is analogous to the claimed invention because it pertains to a filter for disinfecting non-potable water (Abstract).
-It would have been obvious to one of ordinary skill in the art to add the holding tank taught by Hughes to the filter cartridge taught by Patrick because the holding tank would increase the contact time of the microorganisms with the biocide to kill certain viruses and protozoan cysts.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to add the holding tank taught by Hughes to the filter cartridge made obvious by Patrick in view of Katz because the holding tank would increase the contact time of the microorganisms with the biocide to kill certain viruses and protozoan cysts.

 Furthermore, the limitation “wherein the average dwell time is within a range of 1 minute to 6 hours” is directed toward a manner or method by which the invention is used and is not subject to patentability.
 The manner or method in which an apparatus is to be utilized is not subject to the issue of patentability of the apparatus itself (In re Casey, 370 F.2d 576, 152 USPQ 235 (CCPA 1967) and thus holds no patentable weight.
 See MPEP §2115.

-Regarding Claim 12, Patrick discloses the device for reducing biofouling in a water system of claim 10.
-Patrick does not disclose wherein the average dwell time is 1 minute or less.
+Regarding Claim 12, Patrick in view of Katz does not teach wherein the average dwell time is 1 minute or less.

 However, Hughes teaches a chamber containing a biocidal resin followed by a biocide removal chamber (Abstract).
 A contact chamber (Fig. 1, #16) has an appropriate volume and flow rate for a residence time of 7-8 seconds (Col. 8, Lines 24-49) for the purpose of purifying a high, continuous water flow rate without a large biocide resin volume and without a holding tank (Col. 8 Lines 66-67 to Col. 9, Lines 1-4).

-It would have been obvious to one of ordinary skill in the art to add the biocidal resin, contact chamber, and biocide removal chamber taught by Hughes to the filter cartridge taught by Patrick because the filter could purify high, continuous flow rates of water without a large biocide resin volume.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to add the biocidal resin, contact chamber, and biocide removal chamber taught by Hughes to the filter cartridge made obvious by Patrick in view of Katz because the filter could purify high, continuous flow rates of water without a large biocide resin volume.

 Furthermore, the limitation “wherein the average dwell time is 1 minute or less” is directed toward a manner or method by which the invention is used and is not subject to patentability.
 The manner or method in which an apparatus is to be utilized is not subject to the issue of patentability of the apparatus itself (In re Casey, 370 F.2d 576, 152 USPQ 235 (CCPA 1967) and thus holds no patentable weight.
 See MPEP §2115.

-Regarding Claim 13, Patrick discloses the device for reducing biofouling in a water system of claim 10.
-Patrick does not disclose wherein the average dwell time is greater than 6 hours.
+Regarding Claim 13, Patrick in view of Katz does not teach wherein the average dwell time is greater than 6 hours.

 However, Spittle teaches a water purification device (Fig. 6, #100) including only a biocidal chamber (Fig. 1a, #104) that has increased in size with a dwell time of 8 to 12 hours for the purpose of overnight purification and morning discharge (Paragraph 0098).

 Spittle in analogous to the claimed invention because it pertains to a water purification device (Paragraph 0002).
-It would have been obvious to one of ordinary skill in the art to modify the filter cartridge taught by Patrick with the size of biocidal chamber taught by Spittle because then the water would be purified overnight and collected or sent to a water system in the morning.
+It would have been obvious to one of ordinary skill in the art at the time of filing the instant claimed invention to modify the filter cartridge made obvious by Patrick in view of Katz with the size of biocidal chamber taught by Spittle because then the water would be purified overnight and collected or sent to a water system in the morning.

 Furthermore, the limitation “wherein the average dwell time is greater than 6 hours” is directed toward a manner or method by which the invention is used and is not subject to patentability.
 The manner or method in which an apparatus is to be utilized is not subject to the issue of patentability of the apparatus itself (In re Casey, 370 F.2d 576, 152 USPQ 235 (CCPA 1967) and thus holds no patentable weight.
 See MPEP §2115.

-Regarding Claim 20, Patrick discloses the device for reducing biofouling in a water system of claim 1.
-Patrick does not disclose wherein the reservoir is formed within a body of water, wherein the permeable fabric structure is attached to a floatable device such that the permeable fabric structure extends downwardly from the floatable device into the water.
+Patrick in view of Katz does not explicitly teach wherein the permeable fabric structure is attached to a floatable device such that the permeable fabric structure extends downwardly from the floatable device into the water.

 However, Costas teaches the formation of a pocket underneath a boat (i.e., reservoir formed within a body of water; Fig. 7; Paragraph 0047) by a blanket made from any material, natural or man-made (i.e., permeable fabric structure; Fig. 6, #210; Paragraph 0048) that has a floating collar (i.e., floatable device; Fig. 6, #200) from which the blanket will hang down vertically beneath the water surface (i.e., wherein the permeable fabric structure is attached to a floatable device such that the permeable fabric structure extends downwardly from the floatable device into the water; Paragraph 0046).
 An advantage of the floating collar system is that the collar embraces the hull of a ship and may act as an anchor to hold the boat in a static position (Paragraph 0051).